-How often do we wonder whether our kid has clearly understood the concept taught in school!
-Sometimes we even wonder whether our kid is a slow learner, whether he is being left out in the class.
-All these thoughts compel us to think that maybe the teacher is not able to pay attention to our child.
+Does collaborative learning really work?
+How often do we wonder whether our child has clearly understood the concept taught in school!
+Sometimes we even wonder whether our child is a slow learner, whether he is being left out in the class.
+All these thoughts compel us to think that maybe the teacher is not able to pay individual attention to our child.
 Maybe it is such a large group that is why he is not able to stay focussed, maybe he feels underconfident amongst all the other bright students who are proactive and keep on answering in the class.
-This drives us to think that our child requires one on one coaching to understand the concepts and we seek out for such solo classes preferably.
+This drives us to think that our child requires one-on-one coaching to understand the concepts and we seek out solo classes.
 But let me ask a question right there; how do we know that this decision is correct, what if we have wrongly assessed the situation as a parent and have been unable to identify the actual problem.

 Well, let me tell you that the solution to the above situation is toilsome but achievable.
 Let us begin by understanding the problem.
 Before that, we need to remember first that every child is different and there is no ‘one size fits all’ solution to this.
 All thoughts expressed above are indeed thoughts of most of the anxious parents of today but the reasoning may not be true entirely.
 How do we prove that?
 Let us consider the first scenario that when our child is not able to perform well in class, we will indulge him in solo learning.
 Let us compare the advantages or rather the only advantage of solo learning to that of collaborative learning.
 We think that during solo learning, the child remains focussed and isn’t distracted at all as the teacher has 100% attention is on our child.
 (Although in the upcoming para, you will understand how untrue this is.)
 We also think that the child will understand better.
 Now, here is where we are making a mistake as a parent.
 Puzzled, right?

-Another very important factor that solo learning can never provide but collaborative learning always enables without much effort is the power of being creative.
-When the child hears the answers of the other students, it urges him to think of some other solution, or in other terms, to become more creative.
-This again helps in the mental growth of the child.
-Collaborative learning will also help the child to be patient and wait for his turn to come, which solo learning has no means to provide.
-There are children who are always eager to answer all the questions, sometimes they don’t have the patience to even wait for the teacher to complete but when there is a small group of students, they learn to be more patient and more mannered.
+Another very important factor that solo learning can never provide – but collaborative learning enables without much effort is the power of being creative.
+When a child hears the answers of the other students, it urges him to think of another solution, to become more creative.
+Collaborative learning will also teach your child to be patient and wait for his turn, which solo learning has no means to provide.
+There are children who are always eager to answer all the questions, sometimes they don’t even have the patience to wait for the teacher to complete.
+But when there is a small group of students, they learn to be more patient and better mannered.
 We all know that this will help in their mental and psychological growth in the long run.